 Flensburg is a town at the tip of the Flensburg Fjord in northern Germany, I came in from the south and cycled along the harbour front before heading towards the border to Denmark.

-I entered Denmark at Kruså, I was expecting that I would be checked at the Danish border, in the last few years when I travelled by car I been stopped on the border to Denmark.
+I entered Denmark at Kruså; I was expecting that I would be checked at the Danish border.
+In the last few years, when I travelled by car, I have been stopped on the border to Denmark.
 This time they just waved me through.

 There are a few border shops on both sides of the border, on the German side nearest to the border there are mostly liquor stores and on the Danish side, there were some clothing outlets.
 I did some shopping as I had forgotten to take with me a wind-rain jacket and I also withdraw some cash, as Denmark does not use the Euro.

-I did not stop long in Kolding, what I saw was some nice architecture in the city center area.
+I did not stop long in Kolding; what I saw was some lovely architecture in the city center area.
 Kolding is located at the head of Kolding Fjord in the Region of Southern Denmark.
 On this part of my cycling trip, I’m passing by a few cities in Denmark that are located at the end of a fjord.

 What is really a fjord, A fjord is created by glacial activity and is characterized by being closed off on 3 sides with one side being open to the open sea.
 In Denmark, there are 16 fjords.